The 10 Best Wineries in Hood River to Visit in 2026

 Coastal Wine Trail Credit: @marchesivineyards

-From a luxurious Proscceo made from Glera grapes to a fruity Baberba, their tasting menu has something for everyone to enjoy.
-Flights cost $20, and if you’re feeling a little peckish, opt for one of their scrumptious antipasto platters to go with your wine.
+The outdoor patio is equally as welcoming, boasting cinematic views of hills and fragrant roses.
+From a luxurious Prosecco-style sparkling wine to a fruity Barbera, their tasting menu has something for everyone.
+Flights cost around $20, and if you’re feeling a little peckish, opt for one of their scrumptious antipasto platters.

 Cathedral Ridge Winery: Various Wine Tasting Options